 Capitalize the names of all college departments and offices.

-Ex: Office of Communications, Office of Alumni Relations, Biology Department, Campus Safety
+Ex: Office of Communications, Office of Alumni and Family Relations, Department of Anthropology, Campus Safety

 Board of Trustees

 (“trustees” or “board” on second reference)

 Lowercase fragmentary or informal references: the school, the program, etc.